Personal Injury Lawyer Near Toledo, Ohio

 Personal injury cases involve many aspects of law where our attorneys can help tremendously.
-When you’re injured in Ohio, you must deal with insurance companies, other parties and usually other attorneys, the court system, Medicaid in some circumstances, hospitals, chiropractors and various other individuals or organizations. with over 35 years of combined experience – the personal injury lawyers at Sawan & Sawan can help quickly and effectively negotiate and work with these parties to resolve your claims as soon as possible in order to allow you to focus on what matters most – your health and your recovery.
+After an injury, the victim finds themselves dealing with insurance companies, other parties involved in the accident, other attorneys, the court system, health insurance companies, hospitals, chiropractors, and various other individuals or organizations.
+With over 35 years of combined experience – the personal injury lawyers at Sawan & Sawan can help quickly and effectively negotiate and work with these parties to resolve injury claims as soon as possible in order to allow you to focus on what matters most – your health and your recovery.

-At Sawan & Sawan, our family of lawyers has over 35 combined years of legal experience.
-We’ve recovered millions of dollars for injured victims.
+At Sawan & Sawan, our family of lawyers has over 35 combined years of legal experience representing the victims of car accidents.
+We’ve recovered millions of dollars for injured car accident victims.
 Often times, when someone is injured in a car accident, they find themselves confused and alone.
 Our team of car accident lawyers can help.
 The American Legal system exists, in part, to ensure that all members of society conduct themselves in a reasonable and responsible manner.
 These standards are often referred to as “duties” in the practice of law.
-Despite this aim, the reality is that the negligence of another often leads to serious injury or disability.
+Despite this aim, the reality is that the negligence of another often leads to serious injury or disability especially when it comes to drivers on the road.
 Often times, when this happens, an insurance company will deny coverage as a matter of course.
 Other times, a negligent party will refuse to accept any responsibility, instead opting to place the blame on the victim.
 The odds can seem stacked against you and pursuing your rights by yourself can be intimidating and confusing.

 By retaining the legal services of Sawan & Sawan, you’ll always get strong and intelligent legal advocates helping to pursue the settlement or judgment you deserve.
 As with most civil actions in the State of Ohio, personal injury claims are governed by strict statutes of limitation.
 If you wait too long, you may lose your right to seek damages.
 If you have been injured in the State of Ohio, call today for a free consultation and learn how the personal injury attorneys at Sawan & Sawan can help.